eliotsykes/real-world-rails/README.md

 - See how Rails engines are built
 - &hellip;and much, much more.

-If you've got an idea for something that'd be interesting or fun to find out about these Real World Rails apps, [contribute your idea on the issue tracker](https://github.com/eliotsykes/real-world-rails/issues) &mdash; [_Eliot Sykes_](https://eliotsykes.com)

 ## How to install on your computer

 Ensure you have git-lfs installed: https://git-lfs.com